 Develop the skills to maintain your health

 Georgia Highlands College offers the Certified Nursing Assistant Certificate program thru the Center for Continuing and Professional Education.
-This course consists of classroom instruction, lab hours, and clinical practice.
+This comprehensive course integrates classroom instruction, hands-on lab experiences, and clinical practice.
 Classes will take place at the Bartow County College and Career Academy in Cartersville, GA.
-Upon completion of the course, students will qualify to sit for the State of Georgia CNA Certification exam.
+Successful completion of the program qualifies students to sit for the State of Georgia CNA Certification exam.

 The course follows the federally mandated guidelines set by the Nursing Home Reform Act of 1987 for nursing assistants working in long-term care under direction of a Licensed Nurse to provide assistance with the activities of daily living.
 Communications, clinical competency, and developing the ability to work as a member of a team are key components of the course.
 Supervised practice in campus and community facilities is also used to develop basic nursing skills.